Head and Shoulders Pattern (and Inverse): Your Guide to Massive Profits

 There are two types of stop losses in trading.

-The first is the “hard” stop, which is placed with your broker at a predetermined price.
+The first is the “hard” stop, which is placed with your broker at a set price.

-It’s one that exists only in your mind, and is typically triggered on a close above or below a specific level.
+The second is a “mental” stop, which exists only in your mind and is typically triggered by a close above or below a key level.

-In terms of a head and shoulders reversal, any daily close back above the neckline suggests invalidation.
+For a head and shoulders reversal, any daily close back above the neckline signals invalidation.

-Referring to the GBPJPY example above, if the market had closed back above the neckline after it closed below it, we would want to exit the trade.
+Using the GBPJPY example, if the market had closed back above the neckline after breaking below, we would exit the trade.

-Such a close would signal that the pattern is no longer valid and that sellers are no longer in control.
+That close would indicate the pattern is no longer valid and that sellers are losing control.

 Where to Take Profit

-Knowing when to take profit can mean the difference between a winning trade and a losing one.
+Knowing when to take profit can be the difference between a winning and losing trade.

-It’s arguably the most challenging aspect of trading.
+It’s arguably one of the most challenging aspects of trading.

-When it comes to the head and shoulders pattern, there are two ways to approach it.
+For the head and shoulders pattern, there are two main approaches to consider.

 Approach #1